Skip to main content

 NIDCR Data Science Symposia Series - 2026 AADOCR General Session

-NIDCR is hosting a symposia series at the 2026 AADOCR General Session in San Diego, California, highlighting the role of data-driven science in transforming biomedical research, with a spotlight on Multi-omics, AI/ML technologies, and Patient- and Population-level health.
-This series will bring together experts across disciplines to catalyze collaboration, innovation and real-world impact.
+NIDCR hosted a symposia series at the 2026 AADOCR General Session in San Diego, California, highlighting the role of data-driven science in transforming biomedical research, with a spotlight on Multi-omics, AI/ML technologies, and Patient- and Population-level health.
+This series brought together experts across disciplines to catalyze collaboration, innovation and real-world impact.

 NIDCR Data Science - Multi-omics Integration and Precision Medicine

-Discover how omics-based research and data science are reshaping dental, oral, and craniofacial research at this dynamic session.
-Invited experts will share cutting-edge advances in genomics, spatial-temporal transcriptomics, and microbiomics, highlighting new insights into developmental diseases and childhood caries.
+Discover how omics-based research and data science are reshaping dental, oral, and craniofacial research.
+Invited experts shared cutting-edge advances in genomics, spatial-temporal transcriptomics, and microbiomics, highlighting new insights into developmental diseases and childhood caries.

 NIDCR Data Science – AI/ML in Diagnostics and Treatment